odea-project/qAlgorithms/test/report.md

 implement into proper pipeline by returning closed bins with DQSB - datapoint basis or as EIC objects?
 Implement a way to handle MS^2 / MS^n
-automatic tests to verify program after user modifies it
+automatic tests to verify program after user modifies it Implement error handling, especially for cases where nonsense data can be detected - ideally implemented with qCentroids for data.
+Error handling for new subsetting: Make sure only one subset writes to finished bins, control that bins are valid before DQS calculation How certain is scan number as a good parameter?
+Add compile-time toggle for creating list of non-binned objects